TAGS: Divorce, Family Law

 What Are the Outcomes of a Divorce or Annulment?

 A court or divorce agreement can establish the outcome of a divorce.
 You can determine child support, child custody and visitation, alimony and spousal support, and property division.
-However, a court cannot resolve things like alimony or spousal support and property division in an annulment.
+However, a court cannot resolve issues such as alimony, spousal support, or property division in an annulment.
 Child support and custody can be decided, but they would not be related to the annulment.

 The ultimate outcome of both a divorce and an annulment is the termination of a union.
 A divorce ends a valid marriage.
 An annulment declares the marriage invalid from the beginning.